brucefan1983/GPUMD/doc/gpumd/input_parameters/mc.rst

 * :attr:`num_species` is the number of species to be involved in the :term:`SGC` or :term:`VCSGC` ensemble.
 It is required to be no less than 2 and no larger than 4.

-* For the :term:`SGC` ensemble, after specifying the number of species to be involved, the chemical symbols and chemical potentials for these species should be listed, in an arbitrary order.
+* For the :term:`SGC` ensemble, after specifying the number of species to be involved, the chemical symbols and chemical potentials (in units of eV) for these species should be listed, in an arbitrary order.

 * For the :term:`VCSGC` ensemble, after specifying the number of species to be involved, the chemical symbols and (dimensionless) :math:`\phi` parameters for these species should be listed, in an arbitrary order.
 One then needs to specify the (dimensionless) :math:`\kappa` parameter.
 The :math:`\phi` and :math:`\kappa` parameters constrain the average and variance of the species concentrations, respectively.
 (Do we need to cite papers for the exact definitions of these parameters?)